xrheihwh/toonz_expansion_pack/README.md

 In alphabetical order, you'll find the following types of ehancements for OpenToonz or Tahoma2D

+* C Wrapper around the low level toonz API
 * GLSL Shaders
 * MyPaint Brushes
+* MacroFX examples of combining nodes together to make effects without having to dig deep into the API
 * Particles
-* A wrapper around the low level API that lets you do effects in C.
 * Textures
 * User Themes